QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-01-environment-creation.md

 1. For **Pricing tier**, select **Standard**.

->**NOTE** For deeper information on Azure Search pricing and limits, review [pricing](https://azure.microsoft.com/pricing/details/search/) and [capcity](https://docs.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).
+>**NOTE** For deeper information on Azure Cognitive Search pricing and limits, review [pricing](https://azure.microsoft.com/pricing/details/search/) and [capacity](https://docs.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).

-1. Click **Review + Create**, then click **Create**
+1. Select **Review + Create**, then select **Create**

-1. Once the service is created, under **Settings**, click **Keys**
+1. Once the service is created, under **Settings**, select **Keys**

 1. Copy the **Primary admin key** to notepad or similar text editor for use later in the labs.

   ![Endpoint and key information in the portal](../resources/images/lab-environment-creation/create-search-collect-info.png "Endpoint and key information in the portal")

-> **Note** Azure Search must have 2 replicas for read-only SLA and 3 replicas for read/write SLA.
+> **Note** Azure Cognitive Search must have 2 replicas for read-only SLA and 3 replicas for read/write SLA.
 This is not addressed in this training.
-For more information, click [here](https://azure.microsoft.com/en-us/support/legal/sla/search/v1_0/)
+For more information, select [here](https://azure.microsoft.com/en-us/support/legal/sla/search/v1_0/)

 ## Step 3 - Create the Azure Blob service and upload the dataset

 The enrichment pipeline pulls from Azure data sources.
-Source data must originate from a supported data source type of an [Azure Search indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview).
+Source data must originate from a supported data source type of an [Azure Cognitive Search indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview).
 For this exercise, we use blob storage to showcase multiple content types.

 Please note that in this training we are not creating a solution for production environments.
 Many parameters and processes are not aligned with best performance and safety practices.
 An example is the type of access of the storage account containers, what will be in this step.
 And that's by design, to make it easier for us to visualize the data.

-1. From the resource group, click **+Add**.
-Search for **storage account**, select it, then click **Create**
+1. From the resource group, select **+Add**.
+Search for **storage account**, select it, then select **Create**

 1. Ensure your newly created resource group is selected.
 This resource group should be used for all services of this training, not only for this storage account.
 Use a name that allows you to easily identify these resources in the future, such as  **kmb-rg**

 1. Type a unique name for your storage account, such as **INITkmbstorage**.

 >**NOTE** This name can contain only lowercase letters and numbers.
 It also must have between 3 and 24 characters

-1. Select the same location as your Azure Search resource.
-This will help to avoid latency
+1. Select the **same location** as your Azure Cognitive Search resource.
+This will help to avoid latency.

 1. For performance, select **Standard**